karsekar/pulsefeeding-analysis/README.md

 If using any of the data or code, please cite the following article:

-Sekar et al. Synthesis and degradation of FtsZ quantitatively predict the first cell division in starved bacteria.
-Molecular Systems Biology.
+Sekar et al. ``[Synthesis and degradation of FtsZ quantitatively predict the first cell division in starved bacteria.](http://msb.embopress.org/content/14/11/e8623)'' *Molecular Systems Biology*.
 Volume 14, Issue 11.
 (2018).

 ## The parts
 This Github is divided as follows: